Looking for an amazing San Blas trip? This article explores everything you need to know about the islands!

 What NOT to do in San Blas?

-While visiting San Blas island please keep in mind that there a few things you shouldn’t do:
+While visiting San Blas island, please keep in mind that there are a few things you shouldn’t do:

 - Do not touch starfishes and other animals – Wildlife is not there to be touched.
 Our presence really affects them.
 This is especially valid for starfishes.
-They are very sensible, and while it may be very tempting to touch them, please note that if you do it, you are hurting them.
+They are susceptible, and while touching them may be very tempting, please note that if you do it, you hurt them.
 It doesn’t matter how careful you are.

-- Do not make trash – some islands are perfectly clean, some not that much.
+- Do not make trash – some islands are immaculate, some not that much.
 Please contribute positively to this problem during your San Blas trip.